andrewwang247/marriage/README.md

 ## Algorithms

 See <https://en.wikipedia.org/wiki/Stable_marriage_problem> for the SMP problem.
-The Gale-Shapley algorithm for SMP runs in O(n^2) time for two groups of n.
+The Gale-Shapley algorithm for SMP runs in $O(n^2)$ time for two groups of $n$ individuals.
 After execution, the program checks its solution to ensure correctness.

 ## Files